helenyaben/dtu_mlops_project/README.md

 ## Project description

 ### Overall goal of the project
-The goal of the project is to use deep learning to solve a classification task of counting fingers as well as distinguishing between left and right hand.
+The goal of the project is to develop MLOps pipeline for computer vision problem.
+We will use deep learning to solve a classification task of counting fingers as well as distinguishing between left and right hand.

-### Data
-We are using the Kaggle dataset [Fingers](https://www.kaggle.com/datasets/koryakinp/fingers), which contains 21600 images of centered left and right hands fingers.
-All images are 128 by 128 pixels and have a noise pattern on the background.

-Training set: 18000 images \
-Test set: 3600 images

-### Frameworks
+### What framework are we going to use and how do we intend to include the framework into your project

  - Organization and version control: Git, cookie cutter, DVC
  - Deep Learning: PyTorch
  - Reproducibility: Docker
 ...

-### Deep learning model
-We intend to use a CNN for the image classification
+### What data are we going to run the model on
+We are using the Kaggle [Fingers](https://www.kaggle.com/datasets/koryakinp/fingers) dataset, which contains 21600 images of centered left and right hands 'showing numbers' with fingers.
+All images are 128 by 128 pixels and have a noise pattern on the background.

+Training set: 18000 images \
+Test set: 3600 images

+Labels are in the last 2 characters of a file name.
+L/R indicates left/right hand; 0,1,2,3,4,5 indicates the number of fingers.

+### What deep learning models do we expect to use
+We intend to utilise a CNN for the image classification.
+The CNNs will serve as a backbone of our model, and then the extracted features will be passsed to a fully connected layer to make predictions.
+The specificity of the task does not require more sophisticated network, which will allow us to focus on all the elements of the pipeline to be delevoped.

 ## Project Organization